Shanghai Dragons (esports): 2018–2021: Winless to champions

 In hopes of not reliving the 2018 season, the Shanghai Dragons released eight of 11 members of their roster in the offseason, leaving only Geguri, Lee "Fearless" Eui-seok, and Lu "Diya" Weida.
-Shortly after, they picked up We "BlueHaS" Seong-hwan as the their new head coach.
+Shortly after, they picked up We "BlueHaS" Seong-hwan as their new head coach.
 The team announced six new player signings in mid-October 2018.
 The team also acquired tank player Noh "Gamsu" Young-jin from the Boston Uprising late in the offseason, after Fearless became inactive due to unspecified health reasons.
 Shanghai opened the 2019 season with two consecutive losses.
 On February 23, 2019, Shanghai snapped their 42-game losing streak – the longest losing streak in professional sports history – by defeating the Boston Uprising, 3–1, marking the franchise's first ever win.
 The team picked up two more wins in Stage 1 for a respectable 3–4 record for the stage.
 The Dragons found more success in Stage 2, as they finished with a 4–3 record and qualified for their first ever stage playoffs, as well as became the first of two Chinese teams to qualify for a stage playoffs.
 Shanghai lost in their quarterfinals match against the San Francisco Shock, 1–3, but were able to snap the Shock's 28-map winning streak in the process.
 The Dragons hit their stride after the All-Star break, amassing a 5–2 Stage 3 record, and qualified for the Stage 3 playoffs.
 The team took down the top-seeded New York Excelsior, 3–1, and the second-seeded Vancouver Titans, 4–1, in the quarterfinals and semifinals, respectively, before defeating the third-seeded Shock, 4–3, in the finals to claim their first-ever stage championship.
 Prior to the start of Stage 4, the team acquired support player Kim "Izayaki" Min-chul from the Los Angeles Valiant.
 Shanghai's success did not last, however; after the implementation of a 2-2-2 role lock by the league in Stage 4, the Dragons only won one of their final seven matches, finishing the regular season in 11th place with a 13–15 record.
 The team advanced to the play-in tournament for a chance to qualify for the season playoffs.
 They won their first match against the Philadelphia Fusion, 4–2.
 Their second match, against the London Spitfire, went to an OWL record eight maps, but the Dragons fell 3–4, ending their playoff hopes.